-Michael Willis is a company director and corporate governance consultant, with more than 28 years of governance experience in industry, financial services and the health and education sectors.
+Michael Willis is a company director and corporate governance specialist, with more than 28 years of governance experience in industry, financial services and the health and education sectors.

 Michael is a life member of the Financial Services Institute of Australasia (FINSIA).
 As the National President of FINSIA, he led its participation in the development of the ASX Corporate Governance Principles.
 He is a Fellow of the Australian Institute of Company Directors.

 Susan Johnson is a self-employed consultant with a background in law, public policy, research and governance, integrity principles, risk management and effective governance.

 She has worked in, and with, public sector agencies for more than 30 years including senior executive roles in research and misconduct prevention at the former Criminal Justice Commission and Crime and Misconduct Commission (now the Crime and Corruption Commission), and she has been involved in major policy reviews for government in the areas of police powers, domestic violence and child protection.

 Susan holds a Bachelor of Arts, a Bachelor of Laws, and a Masters of Business Administration, and has held appointments in professional standards and disciplinary processes in relation to health practitioners and local councillors including: